puppetlabs/puppet-specifications/language/types_values_variables.md

 ### Integer ([from, to])

 Represents a range of integral numeric value.
-The default is the range +/- Infinity.
+The default is the range MIN INTEGER to MAX INTEGER.

-There is no theoretical limit to the smallest or largest number that can be represented as an implementation should transparently represent the value as either a 32 or 64 bit machine word, or as a *bignum*.
-There is a practical limit; while a bignum can grow to infinite size, computer scientist has yet to invent a computer with infinite amounts of memory.
+An Integer value is a signed 64 bit integral value in the range MIN INTEGER=-2^63 and MAX INTEGER=2^63-1.

+**Note: while the Puppet runtime implemented in Ruby may make use of BigInt to represent values outside of this range, such values cannot correctly be represented in catalogs and Puppet db.**

 The Integer type can optionally be parameterized with `from`, `to` values to provide a range.
 The range can be *ascending* or *descending*.
 (The direction is only important when iterating over the set of instances as the range of values is the same if `from > to` as when `from < to`).

-If `from` is unassigned, the default is -Infinity, and if `to` is unassigned, the default is +Infinity.
+If `from` is unassigned, the default is MIN INTEGER, and if `to` is unassigned, the default is MAX INTEGER.

 From the Puppet Language, the default values are set by using a literal `default`.
 If only one parameter is given, it is taken as both `from` and `to`, (thus producing a range of one value).